petitparser/dart-petitparser-examples/README.md

 webdev serve --release
 ```

+### BibTeX

+A simple parser that reads a [BibTeX](https://en.wikipedia.org/wiki/BibTeX) file into a list of BibTeX entries with a list of fields.

 ### Dart

 This example contains the grammar of the Dart programming language.
 This is based on an early Dart 1.0 grammar specification and unfortunately does not support all valid Dart programs yet.